 Recycling domestic waste

 There is a wide range of services and facilities to recycle domestic waste.
-As well as reducing the volume of waste going to landfill sites, recycling and composting your domestic waste helps to minimise waste collection charges.
+As well as reducing the volume of waste going to landfill sites, recycling and composting your domestic waste helps to minimise charges for waste collection.

 Many of the items used in the home can be recycled.
 The benefits of recycling include a cleaner environment, the safe disposal of hazardous materials, greater awareness of excess packaging and a careful approach to the use and re-use of materials.